Diamagnetic/simd_vectorization/README.md

 Works best on Unix-like systems.
 Have a GCC compiler installed.

 To test the speed-up:
- * Compile the program with O1 flag to compile without
+ * Compile the program with O0 flag to compile withour any optimizations
- * any optimizations
 ```bash
 $ gcc -O0 -o vectorize vectorize.c
 ```